gopi-suvanam/scribbler/DOCS.md

 - A file on GitHub repo can be loaded into the .jsnb file.
 The repo has to be public or you should be a collaborator.
 - A notebook can be pushed to GiHub.
 You should be a collaborator on the repo for this.
 - GitHub operations will require an [access token from GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-fine-grained-personal-access-token)
-- Files in public GitHub repos can be directly accessed as: https://decentralized-intelligence.com/jsnb/#https://raw.githubusercontent.com/[USERNAME]/[REPO]/[BRANCH]/[PATH_TO_FILE]
+- Files in public GitHub repos can be directly accessed as: https://app.scribbler.live#https://raw.githubusercontent.com/[USERNAME]/[REPO]/[BRANCH]/[PATH_TO_FILE]
-- If GitHub pages are enabled for the repo, the files can be accessed also using this link: https://decentralized-intelligence.com/jsnb/#https://[USERNAME].github.io/[REPO]/[PATH_TO_FILE]
+- If GitHub pages are enabled for the repo, the files can be accessed also using this link: https://app.scribbler.live#https://[USERNAME].github.io/[REPO]/[PATH_TO_FILE]
 - The output of a notebook can be downloaded as an HTML file (with code or wothout code)
 - The code of a notebook can be downloaded as a JavaScript file

 ## Using external libraries
 External libraries can be used using two specially built functions:
-- load_script(url) to load the url as script.
+- load_script(url,async) to load the url as script.
 Example: To load JQuery use: load_script("https://code.jquery.com/jquery-3.6.3.min.js")
 - import_module(module,features) to load an ES6 module. "module" is a file location. "features" is dictionary.
 The keys in features dictionary are loaded from the module and exposed globall as the values.
 - Additionally, dynamic import from ES6 can be used to load a module.
 Example: import("https://unpkg.com/jquery@3.3.1/dist/jquery.min.js")
 - More ways including nodejs style require() is coming soon.
 - D3 and Plotlyjs are preloaded.
 Also a sister project DI-Labs is preloaded.
 DI-Labs provides easy interface for working with data including plotting, array manipulation and scientific computing.
-See this example for more details: [https://decentralized-intelligence.com/jsnb/#/jsnb/examples/AMM-Simulation.jsnb](https://decentralized-intelligence.com/jsnb/#/jsnb/examples/AMM-Simulation.jsnb)
+See this example for more details: [https://app.scribbler.live#./examples/AMM-Simulation.jsnb](https://app.scribbler.live#./examples/AMM-Simulation.jsnb)